marchof/java-almanac/site/content/jdk/5/_index.md

 enabled a more concise coding style.
 With parameterized types we got compile time safety instead of cumbersome type cast expressions.

+The contents of Java 5 is specified in the umbrella [JSR 176](https://jcp.org/en/jsr/detail?id=176).

 {{< /jdkdetails >}}